jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     E117: Unknown function: Callback

-Here, an error is raised, because:
+Here, an error is given, because:

    - the funcref returned by `function('Callback')` can only work in the Vim9 context
    - when the callback is processed, and the funcref is used, we are no longer in the Vim9 context